MuhammadKhizar7/nuxt-motion-block/docs/content/2.components/progressive-blur.md

 # Progressive Blur

-The ProgressiveBlur component creates a progressive blur effect that increases with distance from focus.
+The `ProgressiveBlur` component creates a progressive blur effect that increases with distance from focus.
 It's perfect for creating depth effects and visual hierarchy in your UI.

+The component works by applying a `backdrop-filter: blur()` to a series of layers, each with a different mask.
+This means it blurs the content *behind* it.

 ## Usage